svenmuellerssen/node-mt940/README.md

 # MT940
-This module parses files with bank account transactions in format MT940.
+This module parses files with bank account statements in MT940 format.

 # Documentation